fruitflybrain/ffbo.launcher/README.md

   - [Docker](https://docs.docker.com/install/)
   - [Docker Compose](https://docs.docker.com/compose/install/)

+## Setup

+If you intend to run the ffbo.neurokernel_component service, you will need to install the nvidia-container-runtime, which interfaces between Docker and GPUs on the host machine, and set it as the default Docker runtime.
+This can be done on Ubuntu using:

+    sh setup-gpu-ubuntu.sh

+For more information, see [https://github.com/nvidia/nvidia-container-runtime](https://github.com/nvidia/nvidia-container-runtime).

+## Configuration

+__NOTE__ When changing the port configuration, please make sure to change the exposed ports ("ports" under the relevant service) to match the configuration

+To configure components, edit the ./config.ini file found in the main directory of this repository.
+Details on config file elements is provided through comments within the ./config.ini file

 ## Installation

 This repository utilizes prebuilt images from Docker Hub.
 Before running the application, you should pull the required images for each service.
 This can be done for all services with